winterbe/java8-tutorial/README.md

 ## Default Methods for Interfaces

 Java 8 enables us to add non-abstract method implementations to interfaces by utilizing the `default` keyword.
-This feature is also known as **Extension Methods**.
+This feature is also known as [virtual extension methods](http://stackoverflow.com/a/24102730).

 Here is our first example:

 ```java
 interface Formula {